retifrav/rclone-rc-web-gui/README.md

 $ rclone rcd --transfers 1 --rc-user YOUR-USERNAME --rc-pass YOUR-PASSWORD /path/to/web/gui
 ```

 I personally prefer to have only one ongoing transfer at a time, hence `--transfers 1`.
-Of course, that only applies to folder operations, as daemon allows to span as many operations as you want (*for which I implemented the [queue](#queue) functionality*).
+Of course, that only applies to directory operations, as daemon allows to span as many operations as you want (*for which I implemented the [queue](#queue) functionality*).

 If you want to serve web GUI files with a web-server, then launch `rclone` daemon and allow the origin that you'll have with that server: